Tight contact structures on the Brieskorn spheres -\Sigma(2,3,6n-1) and contact invariants: Contact structures on

 \begin{dfn} For any contact structure $\xi$ on $Y_n$, we define the {\em maximal twisting number} of $\xi$ as

-where ${\mathfrak L}$ is the set of all Legendrian curves in $Y_n$ which are smoothly isotopic to a regular fibre. \end{dfn} The maximal twisting number is clearly an isotopy invariant of the contact structure $\xi$.
+where ${\mathfrak L}$ is the set of all Legendrian curves in $Y_n$ which are smoothly isotopic to a regular fiber. \end{dfn} The maximal twisting number is clearly an isotopy invariant of the contact structure $\xi$.